Anjalisharma3463/Anjalisharma3463/README.md

 - 🎓 I'm a Student and Web Developer
 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Backend Development
  - 👯 I’m looking to collaborate with open source enthusiasts and developers
 - 🥅 I’m also a Harvard’s CS50’x learner

 <br>